avi-amalanshu/citetools/README.md

 ## Citation bridge finder

-give it N groups of seed papers: each group standing for one research idea or area: and it returns papers that sit in the citation neighbourhood of *every* group. those are candidate "bridge" papers: works that connect the areas you handed it.
+give it N groups of seed papers: each group standing for one research idea or area: and it returns papers that sit in the citation neighbourhood of *every* group.

-- N=2 is a pairwise connector (an analogue of Inciteful's Literature Connector).
-- N>=3 connects three or more areas at once.

 it runs on the OpenAlex API: free, no key, you just supply a `mailto` so they can reach you if your script misbehaves (their "polite pool").
+(Watch out for rate limits.)

 treat it as an exploratory / hypothesis-generation tool: the output is candidates to inspect, not ground truth. see [limitations](#limitations).